-The ATCBE is offered via computer-based testing during four testing windows each year at over 500 designated testing centers throughout the United States.
-Information about the upcoming testing dates and registration deadlines can be found on the ATCB website.
-Should you need assistance with the application process, please contact the ATCB National Office at atcbinfo@atcb.org or 877-213-2822.
+The ATCBE is offered via computer-based testing at over 500 designated testing centers throughout the United States.
+Registration information can be found on the ATCB website.
+Should you need assistance with the application process, please contact the ATCB National Office at atcbinfo@atcb.org.